Centers for Medicare & Medicaid Services (CMS), HHS.

 Even if an issuer sets a payment date for a January 1, 2014 coverage effective date beyond December 31, 2013, the coverage must take effect January 1, 2014 as long as the plan selection is made by the applicable date, as set forth in § 155.410(c) as amended by this interim final rule, and payment is made by the issuer-established date, regardless of when the enrollment confirmation transaction is sent to the FFE.
 For QHP issuers in the FFEs that accept payments after January 1 for a coverage effective date of January 1, 2014, we note that this rule does not establish specific standards related to the communication with consumers regarding the distribution of welcome materials and insurance cards and the way in which coverage for any services rendered before the enrollment is fully processed.
-However, we note that an effective coverage date of January 1, 2014 means that the individual must receive coverage for any services received on or after that date, even if the payment and enrollment are not processed by that time.
+However, we note that an Start Printed Page 76215effective coverage date of January 1, 2014 means that the individual must receive coverage for any services received on or after that date, even if the payment and enrollment are not processed by that time.

 C. Other Policies to Smooth Transitions